Interviews, People+Stories

 How do Georgian contemporary painters influence the art world?

-Gia: That’s hard to answer.
-Generally, countries and their cultures affect one another so that there’s always influence exchange amongst them.
+Gia: That’s hard to say.
+Generally, countries and cultures influence one another, so there’s always an exchange of ideas.

-Tell us, how does a random day in your life look like?
+Tell us, what does a typical day look like?

-Gia: Painter’s Academy, meetings with colleagues, students – lectures, external meetings, and artistic work after 6 pm, every day.
+Gia: Painter’s Academy, meetings with colleagues, lectures with students, external meetings, and artistic work after 6 p.m. every day.

 What do you do when you want to get away from everything?

-Gia: I go to my studio and turn on Jazz music on high volume.
+Gia: I go to my studio and play jazz loudly.

-Gia: I was born in Tbilisi.
-I live here, and I love my city.
+Gia: I was born here, I live here, and I love my city.